Scarlett O'Hara

-Katie Scarlett O'Hara Hamilton Kennedy Butler is a fictional character and the protagonist in Margaret Mitchell's 1936 novel Gone with the Wind and in the 1939 film of the same name, where she is portrayed by Vivien Leigh.
+Katie Scarlett O'Hara is the protagonist of Margaret Mitchell's 1936 novel Gone with the Wind and the 1939 film of the same name, where she is portrayed by Vivien Leigh.
 She also is the main character in the 1970 musical Scarlett and the 1991 book Scarlett, a sequel to Gone with the Wind that was written by Alexandra Ripley and adapted for a television mini-series in 1994.
 During early drafts of the original novel, Mitchell referred to her heroine as "Pansy", and did not decide on the name "Scarlett" until just before the novel went to print.
+PBS has called O'Hara "quite possibly the most famous female character in American history..."

 Biography

 Scarlett O'Hara is the oldest living child of Gerald O'Hara and Ellen O'Hara (née Robillard).
 She was born in 1845 on her family's plantation Tara in Georgia.
 She was named Katie Scarlett, after her father's mother, but is always called Scarlett, except by her father, who refers to her as "Katie Scarlett".
 She is from a Catholic family of Irish ancestry on her paternal side and French ancestry on her maternal side, descending from her mother's old-money Robillard family in Savannah.
-Scarlett has black hair, green eyes, and pale skin.
+Scarlett has black hair, green eyes, and fair skin.
 She is famous for her fashionably small waist.
 Scarlett has two younger sisters, Susan Elinor ("Suellen") O'Hara and Caroline Irene ("Carreen") O'Hara, and three little brothers who died in infancy.
-Her baby brothers are buried in the family burying ground at Tara, and each was named Gerald O'Hara, Jr.
+Her baby brothers are buried in the family burying ground at Tara, and each was named Gerald O'Hara Jr.

 Scarlett begins the novel unmarried, but with many beaus in the county; however, as a result of Ashley Wilkes' rejection, she marries Charles Hamilton, who dies before the birth of their son, Wade Hampton Hamilton.
-Later, in the midst of Tara's threat, Scarlett marries Frank Kennedy, Suellen's beau, for financial security for Tara and providing for the family.
+Later, in the midst of Tara's threat, Scarlett marries Frank Kennedy, Suellen's beau, for financial security for Tara and to provide for the family.
 They have Ella Lorena Kennedy together.
-Kennedy dies in a raid by the Union army on Shanty Town, where Scarlett was attacked, who attempted to stop the raid.
+Kennedy dies in a KKK raid on Shantytown, where Scarlett was attacked, because the Union army knew about it and laid a trap.
 She continues to marry Rhett Butler, for his money, again, although she admits she is “fond” of him.
 They have Eugenia Victoria, a.k.a.
 “Bonnie Blue” Butler; however, she dies after a tragic riding accident.
 Unable to reconcile, Rhett leaves Scarlett, although Scarlett ends the novel vowing to try to win him back.